hathibelagal-dev/instantpolyglot/docs/eng/French.md

      - **Y fait chaud.** instead of **Il fait chaud.** (It's hot.)

 6. Dropping of certain sounds:
-   - "il y a" often pronounced as "ya":
+   - “il y a” often pronounced as “ya”:
      - **Y'a du monde.** instead of **Il y a du monde.** (There are a lot of people.)

 7. Use of filler words: